vrajroham/react-native-template/README.md

 After that you should proceed as with any javascript project:

 - Go to your project's root folder and run `npm install`.
-- If you are using Xcode 12.5 or higher got to /ios and execute `pod install --`repo-update`
+- If you are using Xcode 12.5 or higher got to /ios and execute `pod install --repo-update`
 - Run `npm run ios` or `npm run android` to start your application!

 (Using yarn: `yarn ios` or `yarn android`)